mfullford/js-functions-and-scope/readme.md

 10. Found `removeYears` variable declaration.
 Declare `removeYears` in Global scope.
  - `removeYears` is a function; an inner scope is created.
-11. Found age and `minusYears` variable declarations.
+11. Found `age` and `minusYears` variable declarations.
-Declare these in the function's scope.
+Declare these in the `removeYears` function's scope.

 ![removeYears](https://i.imgur.com/cA6kaw5.png)